bondagit/aes67-player-android/README.md

 Play your AES67 audio streams directly on your Android devices by using the AES67 Linux Daemon.

+Use Android Studio to build and install the application on your device or download the APK from the following link:

+The AES67 Player for Android application is licensed under [GNU GPL](https://www.gnu.org/licenses/gpl-3.0.en.html).

 The AES67 Linux Daemon is an open source Linux application and you can find  it at: https://github.com/bondagit/aes67-linux-daemon

 1. Install and configure the AES67 Linux daemon on a Linux host and attach it to your AES67 LAN.